iobis/obis-website/about/governance.md

 The recommendations from IODE are submitted to the IOC Assembly for adoption.

 IOC Decisions related to OBIS:
 * [IOC-XXVIII/Dec.7.2.1](/about/ioc-28): Expresses its appreciation to the UNESCO Director-General for establishing a regular programme position for OBIS (shared with GOOS Biology) in March 2015 (June 2015)
 * [IOC-XXVIII/Dec.6.1](/about/ioc-28-ipbes): Encourages the increased participation of IOC in the work of the IPBES through OBIS and other relevant IOC programmes (June 2015)
 * [IOC-XXVII/Dec.5.3.4.1](/about/ioc-27): Calls to support OBIS as part of the Regular Programme (June 2013)
 * [IOC-XXV-4](/about/ioc-25): adoption of OBIS by IOC (June 2009)

-## International Oceanographic Data and Information Exchange (IODE)
+## OBIS and the International Oceanographic Data and Information Exchange (IODE)
 OBIS is a project of the [International Oceanographic Data and Information Exchange](http://www.iode.org) (IODE) programme.
 IODE, established in 1961, enhances marine research, exploitation and development by facilitating the exchange of oceanographic data and information between participating Member States and by meeting the needs of users for data and information products.

 The objectives of IODE are:
 *	to facilitate and promote the exchange of all marine data and information including metadata, products and information in real-time, near real time and delayed mode;
 *	to ensure the long term archival, management and services of all marine data and information;
 *	to promote the use of international standards, and develop or help in the development of standards and methods for the global exchange of marine data and information, using the most appropriate information management and information technology;